EasyG0ing1/BlockNot/README.md

 ```C++
 myTimer.RESET;
 ```
-The simplicity of that kind of method and what it allows you to do in a single line of code cannot be over stated.
-Using **one line of code**, you can run any code you like ONE TIME after the single trigger event has occurred!

 Why would you need to do that?
 There are countless scenarios where that would be immediately useful.
-For example, I've used it with stepper motor projects where I want an idle stepper motor to be completely cut off from any voltage when it's been idle for a defined length of time ... lets say 25 seconds.
+I have used it with stepper motor projects where I want an idle stepper motor to be completely cut off from any voltage when it's been idle for a defined length of time ... lets say 25 seconds.

 So first, we define the timer
 ```C++